There Is No 'Better Than'

 The idea of "better than" is a special problem for renewed Christians in a dead congregation.
 The renewed ones see ways that the church can become alive, and then set out to 'encourage' the 'corpses' into going along.
-Satan likes it when you do his dirty work for him by playing the power game.
-'Us vs. them' returns with a vengeance.
-Radical dependence on the Holy Spirit, however, means (among other things) letting the Spirit bring about the needed changes.
+Satan starts dancing a jig when you do his dirty work for him by playing the power game.
+'Us vs. them' will return with a vengeance.
+A radical dependence on the Holy Spirit, however, means (among other things) letting the Spirit bring about the needed changes.
 Just bear witness to Christ's love, and the corpses will stir, because the Holy Spirit will stir them through that witness, rather than you or your fabulous spiritual experiences, testimonies, practices, gifts, training, position, intelligence, abilities, or anything else about you.
 This is a matter of patient love, not timidity or silence.

 Working to bring people together is a duty for nearly all of us.
 But some of us just seem to have a knack for pulling people apart.
 By :

 - Starting arguments.